What Is The Transit Plan?

 - Fare structure and technology update

-- One-way conversions of Michigan and New York
+- Two-way conversions of Michigan and New York

 - Purple Line opens